amarachigoodness74/learning_python/todo-tracker/README.md

 ## Future Improvements

-- Add date feature.
+🔹 Add due dates for tasks
-- Filter tasks by date range.
+🔹 Filter tasks by date range.
+🔹 Sort tasks by due date for completed vs. pending
+🔹 Use SQLite instead of JSON for storage
+🔹 Add priority levels (High, Medium, Low)

 ## License